 Vol. 148, No. 13 — June 18, 2014

-His Excellency the Governor General in Council, on the recommendation of the Minister of Finance, pursuant to section 3 of the Bretton Woods and Related Agreements Act (see footnote a), makes the annexed International Development Association, International Finance Corporation and Multilateral Investment Guarantee Agency Privileges and Immunities Order.
+Therefore, His Excellency the Governor General in Council, on the recommendation of the Minister of Citizenship and Immigration, pursuant to subsection 5(1) and sections 32 (see footnote c) and 116 of the Immigration and Refugee Protection Act (see footnote d), makes the annexed Regulations Amending the Immigration and Refugee Protection Regulations (Miscellaneous Program).

 COMING INTO FORCE

 7. These Regulations come into force on the day on which they are registered.

 (This statement is not part of the Regulations.)

 In 2006, the Standing Joint Committee for the Scrutiny of Regulations (SJCSR), a parliamentary committee whose mandate involves reviewing and scrutinizing federal statutory instruments, after reviewing the Immigration and Refugee Protection Regulations (the Regulations) submitted its comments noting various technical errors and inconsistencies that require attention by Citizenship and Immigration Canada (CIC).
 These include inconsistencies between the English and French versions of the Regulations, inconsistencies in terminology throughout the Regulations and the need to clarify certain provisions.
 CIC seeks to ensure that the technical wording of the Regulations is internally consistent and accurate in each official language and that the Regulations are clear and consistent as a whole.

 The Regulations are being amended in order to correct technical inconsistencies, including those identified by the SJCSR in 2006 and others identified by CIC.
 The regulatory amendments fall into two broad categories